 Next you must take and pass the Florida licensing exam, which is administered by Pearson VUE.
 This test has two sections, covering both state and national requirements.
 For more information, see the Pearson VUE Candidate Exam Information here.

 Florida allows the licensing exam to be proctored online.
 For more information, see the Florida licensing exam website here.

-If you want help passing your real estate exam, The CE Shop offers comprehensive Exam Prep tailored to Florida.
+Do you need help passing your Florida real estate exam?
+The CE Shop also offers comprehensive Exam Prep tailored to Florida.
 If you have any additional questions, visit our Florida real estate exam frequently asked questions page.